 There are many blood pressure articles explaining tips and proper techniques for measuring your blood pressure at home.
 Of course, they all address arm cuff placement, but they rarely go into complete detail.
 Often it’s just one numbered step out of many others.

-BP TIP: I’ve also uncovered a simple way to lower BP by just breathing.
-It’s FDA approved and The American Heart Association gave it the thumbs up.
-It simply guides your breathing for you a few minutes a day which has been proven to lower blood pressure as shown in studies.
-You can check it out in the manufacturer’s website by clicking here.
+BP TIP: Lower BP by just breathing?
+A device is FDA approved and The American Heart Association gave it the thumbs up.
+It simply guides your breathing for you a few minutes a day which has been proven to lower BP in studies.
+Check it out in the manufacturer’s website by clicking here.

 Blood Pressure Cuff Placement